-There are better ways to poo, kitty cat.
+There are better ways to do your duty, kitty cat.
 Same goes for your pet.
 (There’s a lot of cat furniture out that isn’t hideous, actually.)
 This litter box enclosure turns our kitty’s commode into a discreet, genuinely attractive piece of decor.

 Daaaaaamn.
-Looking a little too good over here are these minimalist, graphic vases; even if you don’t have many bigger pieces of Japandi furniture, you can always trick the eye by spotlighting a piece like this.
-How great would it look with some yellow Billy Ball flowers?
+Looking a little too good over here are these minimalist, graphic vases; even if you don’t have many bigger pieces of Japandi furniture, you can always trick the eye by spotlighting pieces like these.
+How great would they look with some yellow Billy Ball flowers?

 And as a reminder, only having an Xbox and a lawn chair in your apartment isn’t minimalist.
 Or Japandi.

 The Rec Room staff independently selected all of the stuff featured in this story.
 Want more reviews, recommendations, and red-hot deals?
 Sign up for our newsletter.